 - Topical Discussions online or onsite &/OR

 - 1:45-2:45 pm: Keynote Address: A New Way Together – A Q&A about Article II Led by Rev. Cheryl M. Walker

 Born and raised in the East Harlem section of New York City, Rev. Cheryl grew up appreciating the diversity of her family and city, and “learned to love our differences and not fear them.”
 Being raised as a Muslim imbued her “with an ontological security in who I was as an African American.
 Eventually I found Islam’s tent too small, and I searched for a new faith home.
 It would take me 30 years to find Unitarian Universalism.
 I still keep some of the practices from my faith background,” including praying 5 times a day, or more.

 After a 25 year career in technology, where she gained analytical and managerial skills, Rev. Cheryl says “eventually I felt a call to serve humanity and my God, through Unitarian Universalist ministry.”
 In 2004 she graduated from Union Theological Seminary in New York and was the recipient of the Maxwell Fellowship for the promise of Excellence in Ministry.

-For four years Rev. Cheryl served as the Assistant Minister at the Unitarian Church of All Souls of New York, and for the past thirteen, she has been the solo Minister of the UU Congregation of Wilmington.
+For four years Rev. Cheryl served as the Assistant Minister at the Unitarian Church of All Souls of New York, and then served as the solo Minister of the UU Congregation of Wilmington, NC, for thirteen years.